Learning-by-doing

 Learning by doing is a theory that places heavy emphasis on student engagement and is a hands-on, task-oriented, process to education.
 The theory refers to the process in which students actively participate in more practical and imaginative ways of learning.
-This process distinguishes itself from other learning approaches as it provides many pedagogical advantages to more traditional learning styles, such those which privilege inert knowledge.
-Learning-by-doing is related to other types of learning such as adventure learning, action learning, cooperative learning, experiential learning, peer learning, service-learning, and situated learning.
+This process distinguishes itself from other learning approaches as it provides many pedagogical advantages to more traditional learning styles, such as those which privilege inert knowledge.
+Learning by doing is related to other types of learning such as adventure learning, action learning, cooperative learning, experiential learning, peer learning, service-learning, and situated learning.

-Main Contributors
+Main contributors

 Much of what is known about the learning by doing theory was thanks to the contributions of historic minds that changed education today.
-The theory has been expounded and popularized by famous American philosopher and educational crusader John Dewey and Brazilian pedagogy Paulo Freire.
+The theory has been expounded and popularized by famous American philosopher and educational crusader John Dewey and Brazilian pedagogue Paulo Freire.

 Dewey, considered as one of the founding fathers of modern-day functional psychology, implemented this idea by setting up the University of Chicago Laboratory School.
 His views have been important in establishing practices of progressive education.
 He was an advocate for progressive education as opposed to traditional education.
 Dewey believed that effective learning is done through interactions and that school is a social institution where these interactions take place.
 In an ideal classroom in which learning by doing is implemented, the classroom is a space for children to learn and problem solve as a community in their own way, at their own pace, through teacher instructions that take the children into consideration.
 This fosters a healthy and responsive learning community where students actively engage in the learning process.
 Learning by doing not only focuses on academic growth, but social, intellectual, emotional, physical, and spiritual growth.

 Freire on the other hand, highlighted the important role of the individual development seeking to generate awareness and nurture critical skills based on his most influential pieces known as Pedagogy of the Oppressed.
 Dewey advocated for education as a means of preserving democracy and sound government because he was raised in advanced and civilized New York City.
 While in Brazil during the dictatorship, Freire experienced crushing poverty and a wretched lifestyle.
 Therefore, he advocated for education as a means of awareness and liberation from the problems associated with underdevelopment.
 Thus resulting these experiences to be the contributing factor to how he would construct his ideas on education.